-The “Farm” team take part in a range of jobs outside and are responsible for the seasonal tasks which will keep the farmstead running during your visit.
+The outside team take part in a range of jobs on our site and are responsible for the seasonal tasks which will keep the farmstead running.

-Supper is served and the chores are done, it’s time for ancient games! – the children are shown a range of indoor and outdoor games that challenge mind and body.
-Riddles, chess, nine mens morris, tablet, sword play, kubb can be played and enjoyed.
+Supper is served, the chores are done, it’s time for ancient games!
+The children can play indoor and outdoor games that challenge mind and body.
+Riddles, chess, nine men's morris, tablet, sword play, kubb all can be played and enjoyed.

-Includes 2 x ATC Tutors dring the day.
+Includes 2 x ATC Tutors during the day.

-For supply and laundering of costumes, materials and resources.
+For supply and laundering of costumes, provision of materials and resources.

 *Residential rate is a combination of all food (authentic lunch, evening meal, snacks, as well as breakfast on the following morning) plus accommodation.